coop-a-loop/mikes-powershell-script-portfolio/README.md

 ---

+### 🔹 Disable Named Windows Services
+**File:** `disable named windows services.ps1`
+**Description:**
+Stops and disables any list of specified Windows services for controlled management:
+- Accepts a customizable list of service names to target
+- Checks if each service exists before attempting to stop or disable it
+- Stops running services and sets their startup type to `Disabled`
+- Supports interactive execution or automated deployment via RMM
+- Logs all actions to a transcript file in either the RMM script path or Windows logs directory
+- Useful for preventing unwanted service execution or managing service states in a standardized way

+---

 ### 🔹 Generate NinjaOne Org and Location GUIDs (Global Custom Fields)
 **File:** `generate ninjaone org and location guids if empty and update existing to all caps if needed.ps1`
 **Description:**